Skip to main content

 }'

-Generate 50 requests again to validate if it is disabled:
+Generate 50 requests again to verify if the rate limiting is disabled:

 resp=$(seq 50 | xargs -I{} curl "http://127.0.0.1:9080/ip" -o /dev/null -s -w "%{http_code}\n") && \